W: Other languages

-In Finnish, w is sometimes seen as a variant of v and not a separate letter, but it is a part of official alphabet.
+In Finnish, w is sometimes seen as a variant of v and not a separate letter, but it is a part of the official alphabet.
 It is, however, recognized and maintained in the spelling of some old names, reflecting an earlier German spelling standard, and in some modern loan words.
 In all cases, it is pronounced /ʋ/.
-The first edition of the Kalevala had its title spelled Kalewala.
+The title of the first edition of the Kalevala was spelled Kalewala.

 In Danish, Norwegian and Swedish, w is named double-v and not double-u.
 In these languages, the letter only exists in old names, loanwords and foreign words.
 (Foreign words are distinguished from loanwords by having a significantly lower level of integration in the language.)
-It is usually pronounced /v/, but in some words of English origin it may be pronounced /w/.
+It is usually pronounced /v/, but in some words of English origin, it may be pronounced /w/.
 The letter was officially introduced in the Danish and Swedish alphabets as late as 1980 and 2006, respectively, despite having been in use for much longer.
-It had been recognized since the conception of modern Norwegian, with the earliest official orthography rules of 1907.
-W was earlier seen as a variant of v, and w as a letter (double-v) is still commonly replaced by v in speech (e.g. WC being pronounced as VC, www as VVV, WHO as VHO, etc.) The two letters were sorted as equals before w was officially recognized, and that practice is still recommended when sorting names in Sweden.
+It had been recognized since the conception of modern Norwegian with the earliest official orthography rules of 1907.
+W was earlier seen as a variant of v, and w as a letter (double-v) is still commonly replaced by v in speech (e.g. WC being pronounced as VC, www as VVV, WHO as VHO, etc.).
+The two letters were sorted as equals before w was officially recognized, and that practice is still recommended when sorting names in Sweden.
 In modern slang, some native speakers may pronounce w more closely to the origin of the loanword than the official /v/ pronunciation.

-Multiple dialects of Swedish and Danish use the sound however.
-In Denmark notably in Jutland, where the northern half use it extensively in traditional dialect, and multiple places in Sweden.
-It is used in southern Swedish, for example in Halland where the words "wesp" (wisp) and "wann" (water) are traditionally used.
-In northern and western Sweden there are also dialects with /w/.
+Multiple dialects of Swedish and Danish use the sound, however.
+In Denmark, notably in Jutland, the northern half uses it extensively in traditional dialect, and in multiple places in Sweden.
+It is used in southern Swedish; for example, the words "wesp" (wisp) and "wann" (water) are traditionally used in Halland.
+In northern and western Sweden, there are also dialects with /w/.
 Elfdalian is a good example, which is one of many dialects where the Old Norse difference between v (/w/) and f (/v/ or /f/) is preserved.
-Thus "warg" from Old Norse "vargr", but "åvå" from Old Norse "hafa".
+Thus, "warg" from Old Norse "vargr", but "åvå" from Old Norse "hafa".